open-telemetry/opentelemetry-go/log/DESIGN.md

 The benchmarks[^1] show that the implementation is more performant than [`attribute.Value`](https://pkg.go.dev/go.opentelemetry.io/otel/attribute#Value).

+The value accessors (`func (v Value) As[Kind]` methods) must not panic, as it would violate tvaluhe [specification](https://opentelemetry.io/docs/specs/otel/error-handling/):

+> API methods MUST NOT throw unhandled exceptions when used incorrectly by end
+> users.
+The API and SDK SHOULD provide safe defaults for missing or invalid
+> arguments. [...]
+Whenever the library suppresses an error that would otherwise
+> have been exposed to the user, the library SHOULD log the error using
+> language-specific conventions.

+Therefore, the value accessors should return a zero value and log an error when a bad accessor is called.

 The `Severity`, `Kind`, `Value`, `KeyValue` may implement the [`fmt.Stringer`](https://pkg.go.dev/fmt#Stringer) interface.
 However, it is not needed for the first stable release